 BY AUTOMOBILE.-Paved State highways connect with the highway system of the park at all entrances.
 Highway 62 to the west entrance of the park connects, through Medford, with United States Highways Nos.
 101, 199, and 99.
-It also connects U S 97 with the park highway system at the south entrance.
-Connections with U S 97 are also made by State Highway 232 to the east entrance, or by 230 and 209 to the north entrance.
-The roads through the west and south entrances to the rim are maintained as all-year roads, the others being closed to traffic during the winter months.
+It also connects US 97 with the park highway system at the south entrance.
+Connections with U S 97 are also made by State Highway 232 to the east entrance. or by 230 and 209 to the north entrance.
+The roads through the west and south entrances to the rim are maintained as all-year roads.
+The north and east entrance roads and the Rim Drive are closed approximately September 25 to July 1 depending on snow conditions.